Autumn Budget 2025: Expert insights on what it could mean for you. Learn more

 In his first speech to the Labour Party Conference as Secretary of State for Health and Social Care, Wes Streeting said that the Government’s planned reforms to the NHS would result in three important shifts:

 Community services play an integral role in all three of these deliverables.
-The Government’s ‘Change NHS’ consultation follows the publication of Lord Darzi’s review of the state of the NHS in July 2024, which called for a greater focus upon ‘integrated, patient-centered, and technology-driven community care,’ stressing the importance of prevention and early intervention in community settings to reduce the burden on hospitals.
+The Government’s ‘Change NHS’ consultation follows the publication of Lord Darzi’s review of the state of the NHS in July 2024, which called for a greater focus upon ‘integrated, patient-centred, and technology-driven community care,’ stressing the importance of prevention and early intervention in community settings to reduce the burden on hospitals.

 Strengthening integrated care boards (ICBs) and expanding community providers, who are in many instances partnering with acute services, do have the potential to deliver on the government’s aspirations.
 To do this, community services require well-managed high-quality data to inform decision making and care delivery.
 NHS England’s plans to introduce currencies for community services will necessitate better and will be more reliable data to inform funding, but there are unique challenges that need to be properly understood and addressed before the value of community data it can be realised.